humans-algs-society/humans-algs-society.github.io/callforpapers.md

 ### Submission Instructions

-Authors can submit a 4 pages paper in ICML format (excluding references)  that will be reviewed by the program committee.
+Authors can submit a 4 pages paper in ICML format (excluding references, impact statements and appendix) that will be reviewed by the program committee.
 The papers can present new work or give a summary of recent publications as well as papers that are currently under review.
 All accepted papers will be considered for the poster sessions.
 Outstanding papers will also be considered for a contributed talk.

 <b>Page limit</b>: 4 pages excluding references <br/>